Roadworks & Construction Projects

 Project Information

 The City of New Westminster has contracted Winvan Paving to complete the upgrades at the Cumberland Rail Crossing and the work is set to start September 17, 2025.
 The project includes upgrading the sidewalk facility between the Central Valley Greenway (West side of East Columbia) and the Brunette Fraser Regional Greenway (Sapperton Landing Park) from a 2 metre wide sidewalk to a 3.0 metre wide multi-use path (MUP).
-The project is anticipated to be completed end of February 2026.
+The project is anticipated to be completed mid-April.

 Traffic Impacts